gr8h/crypto-file-guard/README.md

 For the client:

 - The client, currently a basic command-line interface for server interaction, could be enriched with additional functionalities.
+  - Download files
+  - Add/Remove files to an existing tree
+  - CMD comand to get the proof
 - Refining the process for uploading and downloading files to ensure smoother and more reliable file transfers.

 Additionally, extending test coverage for both server and client components is crucial for ensuring the robustness and reliability of the application.